fhunleth/tablet/README.md

 print and intermix atoms like `:red` or `:blue` to indicate where ANSI escape sequences should be inserted if supported.
 Tablet actually doesn't know what any of the atoms means and passes them through.
 Elixir's `IO.ANSI` module does all of the work.
-If fact, if you find `IO.ANSI` too limited, then you could use an alternative like [bunt](https://hex.pm/packages/bunt) and include atoms like `:chartreuse` which its formatter will understand.
+In fact, if you find `IO.ANSI` too limited, then you could use an alternative like [bunt](https://hex.pm/packages/bunt) and include atoms like `:chartreuse` which its formatter will understand.